 Weight loss is your #1 goal.
 Even a 5% reduction in weight can change the way your body uses its own insulin and responds to the foods you eat.
-So, if weight loss is your goal, vegetables, beans, and fruits are the foods that are best going to help you reach that goal.
-Choosing these low-calorie-dense, fiber-rich foods more often will help keep hunger at bay with a lower caloric cost, and they'll help you lose weight without having to count calories.
+So, if weight loss is your goal, vegetables, beans, and fruits are foods that will help you reach that goal.
+Choosing these low-calorie-dense, fiber-rich foods more often will help keep hunger at bay with a lower caloric cost, and they’ll help you lose weight without having to count calories.

 Our Pritikin doctors and dietitians want you to eat fruit (remember, fruits are low-calorie, nutrient-rich foods that will help you lose weight).
 Our only recommendation is that you combine your fruit with something else.
-For example, in the morning add some berries to your oatmeal.
-In the afternoon, pair a piece of fruit with a cup of bean soup or veggie sticks.
+For example, in the morning add some berries to hot, whole-grain cereal.
+In the afternoon, pair a piece of fruit with veggie sticks.
 After dinner, make fruit your dessert.
-These "extra" foods add extra fiber, which can help stabilize blood sugar after a meal.
-(You may have heard this same advice regarding protein, but fiber works better for weight control.
-Fiber also lowers your cholesterol levels, while most high-protein foods increase cholesterol levels due to their saturated fat and cholesterol content.)
+These “extra” foods add extra fiber, which can help stabilize blood sugar after a meal.